Wanna know what separates the yawn-inducing copy from the “OMG–where’s my wallet?!” type of copy?

 Rhyme improves processing fluency, which increases perceived truthfulness.

 So when it comes to your copy, tell a rhyme if you can, like CityScoot does.

-Yeah ok, don’t force it, but if it sounds natural to rhyme (especially in your taglines, headings, email subject lines etc), then by all means, go for it.
+Yeah ok, don’t force it, but if it sounds natural to rhyme (especially in your taglines, headings, email subject lines etc), then go for it.

 2. Serial-Position Effect

 Psychologists have found that, when provided with a list of words, people have a tendency to recall the words at the beginning and end (but not the middle).

 Words at the beginning go into long-term memory (primacy effect), while words at the end are only recalled short term (recency effect).

 So when crafting your copy, put the information that you want your readers to remember at the beginning and end of the text (like the postscript in emails).